mark-torres/python-stuff/automate/notes.md

 			raise HTTPError(http_error_msg, response=self)
 	requests.exceptions.HTTPError: 404 Client Error: Not Found

 The `raise_for_status()` method is a good way to ensure that a program halts if a bad download occurs.
-If a failed download isn’t a deal breaker for your program, you can wrap the `raise_for_status()` line with `try` and `except` statements to handle this error case without crashing.
+If a failed download isn't a deal breaker for your program, you can wrap the `raise_for_status()` line with `try` and `except` statements to handle this error case without crashing.

 	import requests
 	res = requests.get('http://inventwithpython.com/page_that_does_not_exist')